Ukraine's Poroshenko says he could dissolve parliament on Sunday

 "In my discussions with party factions and parliamentary leaders, I will be guided by the desire of the Ukrainian people.
 They want a 'reboot', they want a purging (of the system).
 The elections will be the best form for a purging," he said.

 Eighty percent of the people wanted an election, he said, and he was ready to satisfy them.
-"We will fulfill what the people want," he said.
+"We will fulfil what the people want," he said.

 The crisis in Ukraine, in which the United Nations says more than 2,000 people have been killed, has resulted in the worst crisis between Russia and the West since the end of the Cold War.